-If you take a combined contraceptive pill, you can delay your period by taking 2 packets back-to-back.
+If you take a combined contraceptive pill, you can delay your period by taking the packets back-to-back.

-How you do this will depend on which pill you take.
+How you do this will depend on the type of pill you take.

 - monophasic 21-day pills, such as Microgynon and Cilest – you take a combined pill for 21 days, followed by 7 days without pills, when you have a bleed (period).
 To delay your period, start a new packet of pills straight after you finish the last pill and miss out the 7-day break.

 - everyday (ED) pills, such as Microgynon ED and Lorynon ED – you take a combined pill every day.
 The first 21 pills are active pills and the next 7 pills are inactive or dummy pills, when you have your period.
 To delay your period, miss out and throw away the dummy pills, and start the active pills in a new packet straight away.